How to Burn MKV Movie Files to DVD on Mac OS X

 Once you edit the video, you can burn your M4V to DVD in Mac with one click, or, if you prefer, you can choose a menu from a given list of templates to make your DVD special before you burn it, or even customize your DVD menus.

-Click the "Menu" option at the lower right side of program window, it will bring menu list on the right portion, from there select one menu you like.
+Go to the "Menu" tab at the top of program window, it will bring menu list on the right portion, from there select one menu you like.
 You then can choose the font type and color of the menu, change a button, add background music and photo.

-To view the effect of how you chosen menu will look on the DVD click the "Preview" option (triangle icon) under the "Menu" option on the bottom right side of screen.
+To view the effect of how you chosen menu will look on the DVD click the "Preview" tab next to "Menu".

-Step 4: Burn M4V to DVD for Mac
+Step 4: Burn M4V videos to DVD for Mac

 Now that the steps above have overviewed adding M4V files, performing editing on files and selecting menu, it's time to configure output settings which is fundamental to creating a DVD.

-Click on the "Burn" button located in the lower right side of screen, a settings window will pop up.
+Click on the "Burn" tab on the top of screen, a settings window will pop up.
 You can check the default output settings to see if you want to change them.
 You will pay careful attention to "TV Standard" (NTSC vs. PAL), which depends on where you are living.

 When you decide to start the actual burning of your M4V to DVD on Mac, Insert a blank DVD into the DVD drive connected to computer.
 Hit the "Burn" button again.